-- (1) Before leaving a classroom, pupils line up in silence. - (2) Teachers meet the children on the playground, at their specified line-up points, to assist and collect their class on time. - (3) Teachers supervise all pupils whilst exiting and entering the classroom and building. - (4) When pupils are using the stairs, staff will ensure that the children walk on the left-hand side of the stairs, and utilise the hand rails. - (5) When enter the building, they are to do so calmly and silently as this prepares pupils for the next lesson.
+- (1) Before leaving a classroom, pupils line up in silence. - (2) At the start of playtime, staff to stay with their class until duty staff are on the playground. - (3) At the end of playtime, teachers meet the children on the playground, at their specified line-up points, to assist and collect their class on time. - (4) At the end of lunchtime, Reception teachers join their class in the outdoor area and ensure that the area is tidy and ready to be used in the afternoon before lining their respective classes up and bringing them, calmly and quietly, into the unit. - (5) At the end of lunchtime, Key Stage 1 classes are brought into the school building by the designated Lunchtime Supervisor.
+The class teacher will meet their class in the classroom, at which time the Lunchtime Supervisor will give feedback to the class teacher about any incident that took place at lunchtime. - (4) Teachers supervise all pupils whilst exiting and entering the classroom and building. - (5) When pupils are using the stairs, staff will ensure that the children walk on the left-hand side of the stairs, and utilise the hand rails. - (6) When enter the building, they are to do so calmly and quietly as this prepares pupils for the next lesson.
 This is reinforced by all staff.